systelab/seed-angular/e2e/README.md

 This folder contains the End to End test for the application using the standard tools Jasmine, Protractor and Selenium.
 Please, read the following [document][serversetup] to get more information on how to Set Up the Selenium Server.

+## How to use Allure in Protractor

+The attributes we need are specified in the mapping model table.
+Refer to the table to know the considerations and purposes for each one, and the way to be used when programming tests.

+See the documentation in [allure-reporter](https://systelab.github.io/allure-reporter/) site.

+# E2E Best practices

+## Folder structure
+The purpose of this page is to document the structure for the e2e source code.

+e2e - contains a sub-folder for each one of the modules or functional areas of the application (login, patient, allergy, etc.)

+For each one of the modules or functional areas, three sub-folders should be placed:

+page-objects - contains only the access to the components in the view (by ID or by tag name), which returns a Widget type such as Button, InputField or Popup, which rare defined in the [systelab-components-test](https://github.com/systelab/systelab-components-test) library.

+services - contains the action and navigation services. (e.g: goToThatPage(), createPatient(), deleteFirstAllergy() functions)

+tests - contains the Test Cases.
+The file name must contain *.e2e-spec.ts.
+The recommendation is to split the test cases having 1 for each screen or dialog.

+* When documenting the test cases we can use the allure.createStep() or the [systelab-components-test](https://github.com/systelab/systelab-components-test) library, that includes the because(message).expect() function.

-## What to test - Recommendations
+## What to test

 The recommendation is to focus in layers under UI.
 When the project achieves a good level of coverage in terms of Unit/Component and API/Service test, E2E test can be considered.
-For further details, refer to Test Automation Strategy at Werfen Clinical Software.

-The best way to prevent over-documented Test Cases:
-- You need to decide if it's necessary to report the unit test as formal.
-- Do not document the util methods

-## How to use Allure in Protractor

-The attributes are TmsLink and Feature at Spec level and Allure steps each test and step.
-Refer to the file patient.e2e-spec.ts
-- TmsLink: Name of the Test Case.

-   It must be the same as the Test Case name in Jama We highly recommend you not to use the TmsLink for additional traceability purposes.
-It's better to keep it simple so that it is maintainable
-- Feature: Description of the Test Case.
-You can also add additional information as text such as preconditions, environment, etc.
-- Additional Information such as Browser, appVersion, tester, testExecutionDateAndTime
-- IT description: Step Action in the Test Case.
-You must enter the action to perform.
-- Allure Step: Step Expected Result or Action in the Test Case.

-   You can use allure.createStep('Action:.. to identify that a step is an Action.
-Otherwise, all the Allure Steps will be considered as Expected Results.
-   Consider that it may be nested Steps
-   All the Expected Results are documented just once, for each type of object.
-Refer to the file test-util.ts
+With this in mind:

+- Focus on the actions that are the main use-cases, in order to capture the user's perspective. (not the UI design or css-styles)

+- Don't be exhaustive in error reporting cases, just a case to verify it is correctly reported.

+- Don't overload the test with excessive validations, the aim is to keep the specs as simple and readable as possible.

+- If testing a CRUD or management dialog, one test for each action should be enough.

 ## Configuration to test in multiple browsers